Paulpey13/PROJET_SAM/README.md

 ### Notebooks Directory

-The `notebooks` directory contains Jupyter notebooks, each designed for a specific part of the project:
+The `notebooks` directory contains Jupyter notebooks, each designed for a specific model of the project:

 1. `audioOnly.ipynb`: Implementation of the audio model.
 2. `Early_fusion_video.ipynb`: Implementation of Early fusion with video (work in progress).